dennisfarmer/dennisfarmer.github.io/src/posts/dof.md

 ## A new t Statistic

 Note: the context of the rest of these notes is for constructing a hypothesis test for $\hat\beta_j$.
-Currently learning this right now in lecture (career fair was worth it but gotta catch up on lecture recordings 😅), but basically $\mathrm{H}_0: \beta_j = 0$, and we want to construct a test to see if, holding all other variables equal, two individuals who differe in variable $x_j$ by 1 unit are expected to differ in $Y$ by $\beta_j$ units, where $\beta_j$ might be something that isn't totally boring, like $0$.
+Currently learning this right now in lecture (career fair was worth it but gotta catch up on lecture recordings 😅), but basically $\mathrm{H}_0: \beta_j = 0$, and we want to construct a test to see if, holding all other variables equal, two individuals who differe in variable $x_j$ by 1 unit are expected to differ in $Y$ by $\beta_j$ units, where $\beta_j$ might be something that isn't totally boring like $0$.
 It'd be more interesting to see the coefficients of the underlying linear model that generated the data be something non-zero (like $\mathrm{H}_1: \beta_j = 1$), and we want to tell if that's the case.

 $t_\mathrm{stat} = \frac{\hat\beta_j - \gamma_0}{\mathrm{se}(\hat\beta_j)}$